Telefonica/XAIoGraphs/docs/source/xaioweb/xaioweb.md

 ```
 &nbsp;

-Take notes that in the upper right corner of the chart, next to the export function, we have a switch that allows
+Notice that in the upper right corner of the chart, next to the export function, we have a switch that allows
-you to visualize the frequency of the feature/value (Represented in the HeatMap by its length)
+you to visualize the frequency of the feature-value (represented in the HeatMap by its length)

 ```{image} ../../imgs/XaioWeb_Global_Target_Features-values_importance_Frecuency.png